-We're working on pedestrian safety improvements across the Borough to make it easier to get where you need to go on foot.
-You'll see a number of new pedestrian crossings and other works taking place over winter and spring of 2021, including the following list of projects:
+We've installed a number of pedestrian safety improvements across the Borough to make it easier to get where you need to go on foot.
+You'll notice new pedestrian crossings and refuges throughout Queenscliff and Point Lonsdale, including at the following locations:

 Project status: Complete

 Vehicles on Gellibrand Street regularly exceed the speed limit, endangering pedestrians and other vehicles.
 To make the street safer, we built a pedestrian crossing using a design produced alongside community consultation.
 Ninety-six people shared their ideas for how we could make Gellibrand Street even safer:

 Council has now completed the Gellibrand Street crossing and it is operational for all vehicles and pedestrians.
 We've also allocated $20,000 in the 2021–22 budget to undertake a traffic study of the broader area.